gimbalabs-ci/gimbalabs/data/tokenomics-pages/a0-bridge-builders.md

 ## What we are doing

+I can start writing a paragraph about what we are doing!

 ### Current Steps
 - Each group can list current projects here

 ### Next Steps
-- Upcoming work
+1. Upcoming work
-- Help wanted / bounties
+2. Help wanted / bounties

 ## How to get involved
 - You can share links to resources